 As you may know, I’m a big fan of the online guitar courses on the Udemy platform.
 If you’re looking for a guitar course, or indeed a course on virtually anything, Udemy most likely has one, or two.
 The interface is smooth and very user-friendly, and you take your chosen course(s) on any device.
 This definitely beats trying to read, download or transfer PDFs on your phone, or wasting time looking for the good stuff on YouTube, avoids distractions and allows you to get on with racking up some new skills in your chosen craft.
-As you would expect, Udemy is choc-full of courses for musicians and guitar in particular, so here are five more guitar-related Udemy courses worth checking out.
+As you would expect, Udemy is choc-full of courses for musicians and guitar in particular, so here are four more guitar-related Udemy courses worth checking out.

 1. Music Theory Comprehensive Complete (Levels 1, 2, & 3)